rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 Fast Ambient occlusion is pretty simple, but has a couple of tricks that make it look good with few samples.
 Unlike well known techniques like SSAO and HBAO it doesn't try to adapt to the local normal vector of the pixel - it picks sample points in a simple circle around the pixel.
 Samples that are in closer to the camera than the current pixel add shade, ones further away don't.
 At least half the samples must be closer for any shade to be cast (so pixels on flat surfaces don't get shaded, as they'll be half in-front at most).
 It has 4 tricks to improve on simply counting how many samples are closer.
 	1. Any sample significantly closer is discarded and replaced with an estimated sample based on the opposite point.
 This prevents nearby objects casting unrealistic shadows and far away ones.
 Any sample more than significantly further away is clamped to a maximum.
 AO is a local effect - we want to measure shade from close objects and surface contours; distant objects should not affect it.
-	2. Our 3-9 samples are equally spaced in a circle.
+	2. Our 2-10 samples are equally spaced in a circle.
 We approximate a circle by doing linear interpolation between adjacent points.
 Textbook algorithms do random sampling; with few sample points that is noisy and requires a lot of blur; also it's less cache efficient.
 	3. The average difference between adjacent points is calculated.
 This variance value is used to add fuzziness to the linear interpolation in step 2 - we assume points on the line randomlyh vary in depth by this amount.
 This makes shade smoother so you don't get solid bands of equal shade.
 	4. Pixels are split into two groups in a checkerboard pattern (▀▄▀▄▀▄).
 Alternatve pixels use a circle of samples half of the radius.
 With small pixels, the eye sees a half-shaded checkerboard as grey, so this is almost as good taking twice as many samples per pixel.
 More complex dithering patterns were tested but don't look good (░░).
-Amazingly, this gives quite decent results even with only 3-9 points in the circle (4 depth reads in total, including the centre one shared with depth of field.)
+Amazingly, this gives quite decent results even with very few points in the circle.

 Ideas for future improvement: